 The key to digital marketing is data.
 Your nonprofit should be tracking every stage of your #GivingTuesday campaign and analyzing the results.
 Platforms like Google Analytics, Facebook Pixel, and Google Ads are able to gather incoming data for your organization to monitor, analyze and implement into strategies like advertising your #GivingTuesday campaign.
 Additionally, this data is not only useful for your campaign, it is also great for your year-round marketing and vital for planning your next #GivingTuesday campaign.
 Tracking engagement, audience demographics, session time, audience behavior and more will help you craft your message and hone in on an audience that is more likely to donate to your cause, ultimately making your #GivingTuesday campaign more successful.

 If approached correctly, #GivingTuesday can be an incredible beneficial for your nonprofit.
 By applying the methods described above, your organization can better harness the potential of digital marketing and people’s generosity to support your cause.
-If you have any questions about implementing and assessing your #GivingTuesday campaign, or you are thinking of working with Cause Inspired Media to bolster your #GivingTuesday, contact us using this form or at 904-429-7575 ext.
-101.
+If you have any questions about implementing and assessing your #GivingTuesday campaign, or you are thinking of working with Cause Inspired Media to bolster your #GivingTuesday, contact us.